andreytim/jafar/prim/README.md

 During my experiments I try to take maximum from all libraries above.
 All comparisons are implemented in **bm** module and will be visualized soon.

-Sweet tidbit of traditional ArrayList's primitive implementation in Jafar is 'JArrayList<Boolean>, which is implemented in bitwise manner and is eight times more effective in the sense of memory than the same in libraries above.
+Sweet tidbit of traditional ArrayList's primitive implementation in Jafar is `JArrayList<Boolean>, which is implemented in bitwise manner and is eight times more effective in the sense of memory than the same in libraries above.
 Implementations for other types are quite competitive with corresponding ones from other libraries.